marklogic-community/smart-mastering-core/_pages/docs/matching-options.md

 - **namespace** - the namespace of the module containing the function
 - **at** - the uri location of the module containing the function

-Your custom action will be called with two parameters:
+Your custom action will be called with three parameters:

 ```
 $uri - the uri of the document being matched